znep/query-coordinator/frontend/README.md

     bundle exec rake test:karma:dataCards[true,chrome,mocha]

-For the simple case where a single test run under PhantomJS is needed for a general pass/fail check, a faster parallelized test run is also available:
+For the simple case where a single test run under Chrome is needed for a general pass/fail check, a faster parallelized test run is also available:

     bundle exec rake test:karma:parallel